llllllllll/c-extension-tutorial/tutorial/source/writing-a-class.rst

 Using the type's slots or dictionary we can register methods for a given type, but the data needs to be stored on the instance itself.
-When defining a new class, we start by defining the struct to represent an instance of the class.
+When defining a new class, we define the struct to represent an instance of the class.
 This struct needs to start with a :c:type:`PyObject` field (note: not a pointer, a :c:type:`PyObject` by *value*) which holds a pointer to our type and :ref:`reference count <ref-count>`.
 Starting our struct with a :c:type:`PyObject` makes it safe to cast to and from :c:type:`PyObject*` because a pointer to a struct is equivalent to a pointer to its first member according